What's the usual thing you do with an array? Iterate through its items! This is where forEach()

 forEach()

-Side-effects examples are a mutation of an outer scope variable, I/O operations (HTTP requests), DOM manipulations, and alike.
+Side-effects examples are a mutation of an outer scope variable, I/O operations (HTTP requests), DOM manipulations, logging to console ,and alike.

 For example, let's select all input elements from the DOM and use forEach()